zoka/lein-webrepl/README.md

     $ lein2 help webrepl
 ```

 and you will get

 ```
 Start a web repl session with the current project or standalone.

 USAGE: lein web-repl [-n] [port] | [port] [-n]
-This will launch an nREPL server behind the freshly started Jetty instance, and then it will open your default browser fresh window and make it connect to the page containing the REPL user interface.
-The port value the Jetty is runnig on will be taken from command line if supplied.
+This will launch an nREPL server behind the freshly started Jetty instance and then open a fresh window of your default browser, connecting it to the page featuring the nREPL front end.
+The port value the Jetty is started on will be taken from command line, if supplied.
 The LEIN_REPL_PORT environment variable is checked next, then the value for the :repl-port key in project.clj, and finally it will default to 8888.
-If port value is set to zero value, it is chosen randomly.
+If port value is set to be zero, it is chosen randomly.
 If option -n is supplied, no browser window will be opened.
-You need this when application is running on a remote host or when you already have a browser window awaiting connection from a previous run.The port and option can be supplied in any order or not at all.
+This is needed when application is running on a remote host or when there is already a browser window awaiting connection from the previous run.
+For the time being (hopefully not for long) only one session is supported per browser/per client computer, so if you have 2 or more windows within the web browser connected to the same server, nREPL output will be randomly sprinkled accros all of them.
+The workaround is to use another browser type side by side (tested on Chrome, Firefox and Safari).
 If you run this command inside of a project, it will be run in the context of that classpath.
 If the command is run outside of a project, it'll be standalone and the classpath will be that of Leiningen.
 ```

-Note: At this stage passing parameters to webrepl does not work, it will
+Note: For the time being the plugin is not able to accept
+port value and browser activation option when invoked within a
-always start at port `8888` and web browser window
+project - it will always start at port `8888` with browser on, which is
-pointing at `localhost:8888`.
+hopefully a reasonable default.
+Standalone mode does not have this restriction.

 ## License